Spinner shark: Feeding

-Spinner sharks feed primarily on small bony fish, including tenpounders, sardines, herring, anchovies, sea catfish, lizardfish, mullets, bluefish, tunas, bonito, croakers, jacks, mojarras, and tongue-soles.
+Spinner sharks feed primarily on small bony fish, including tenpounders, sardines, herring, anchovies, sea catfish, lizardfish, mullets, bluefish, tunas, bonito, croakers, jacks, mojarras, grunts, and tongue-soles.
 They have also been known to eat stingrays, cuttlefish, squid, and octopus.
 Groups of spinner sharks are often found pursuing schools of prey at high speed.
 Individual prey are seized and swallowed whole, as this shark lacks cutting dentition.
 This species employs an unusual tactic when feeding on schools of small fish; the shark charges vertically through the school, spinning on its axis with its mouth open and snapping all around it.
 The shark's momentum at the end of these spiraling runs often carries it into the air, giving it its common name.
 The blacktip shark also performs this behavior, though not as often.
 Off Madagascar, spinner sharks follow migrating schools of mackerel, tunas, and jacks.
 Like blacktip sharks, they congregate around shrimp trawlers to feed on the discarded bycatch, and may be incited into feeding frenzies.